Notre Dame Catholic Secondary School (Brampton): Athletics

 The school participates in several athletic competitions as the Knights.
+In 1985, ND Knights co-ed cheerleading team, in a Hawaiian Theme, won the All Ontarios at the University of Western Ontario where the competition was held.
+Notre Dame Football began with a rag tag bunch of flag players (intramural) and held the annual toilet bowl for the victors each year.
 In 2004, the ND Knight's football team was promoted to the Peel Region's Tier 1 football league and have since won four ROPSSAA championships (2003, 2006, 2007, 2011).
 Notre Dame has over two dozen other sports teams including volleyball, basketball, rugby, soccer, and fast pitch.
 In 2012, as well as a ROPSSAA title in senior boys' football, the senior girls' volleyball won a title, and the senior girls' basketball team won a silver medal.